 Attending the Colburn Dance Academy requires a high level of commitment and passion.
 We require applicants—between the ages 14 and 19—to have already studied ballet for a minimum of four years.
-Female dancers should be able to exhibit excellent pointe work; although our curriculum that is ballet-based, students should to be prepared to explore different dance forms.
+Female dancers should be able to exhibit excellent pointe work; although our curriculum is ballet-based, students should be prepared to explore different dance forms.

 At the audition, Dance Academy artistic staff will give and observe a full ballet technique class.
 The class is taught in the Balanchine style and will run between 90 minutes and two hours.

 Women will take the full class in pointe shoes and are expected to demonstrate strong and articulate pointe work with proper placement throughout the class along with accomplished double pirouettes both en dehors and en dedans as well as clear petite allegro and grand allegro.
 Single leg or repetitive turns such as pique turns on diagonal, fouettes or arabesque turns may be required.
 (Class will be modified for online virtual teaching.)

 Men are expected to demonstrate strong and correct placement throughout the class along with secure double to triple pirouettes both en dedans and en dehors as well as clear petite allegro, strong and confident grand allegro with double tour en l’air, and a la seconde turns.
 (Class will be modified for online virtual teaching.)